Eisenhower Tunnel: History

 Upon opening, it became the highest-elevation tunnel in the world, taking the title from the Salang Tunnel in Afghanistan.

 The tunnel's construction highlighted issues relevant to the feminist movement.
 When Janet Bonnema applied for a position as an engineering technician with the Colorado Department of Transportation she was given an assignment on the Straight Creek Tunnels project.
 Her supervisor misread her resume and thought that he was hiring "James."
 When the supervisor discovered that the department had hired a woman, she was tasked with doing support work from the office.
 There was opposition to a woman entering the construction site.
 One supervisor stated that if she entered, "Those workers would flat walk out of that there tunnel and they'd never come back."
 The workers, most of whom had a mining background, expressed a common superstition that a woman brought bad luck to a mine.
 One worker insisted, "It's a jinx.
 I've seen too many die after a woman was in the tunnel."

 Bonnema sued the department for the right to work inside the tunnel.
 She countered she was in better shape and more agile than most of the men who were working on the tunnel.
 Emboldened by the passage of an equal rights law in Colorado, she finally entered the tunnel, with an entourage of reporters, on November 9, 1972.
 Some workers walked off the job, and at least one of them yelled, "Get those women out of here."
 She remained determined and re-entered the tunnel a few days later.
 The next time, she dressed in coveralls and was even assigned tasks on the roof of the tunnel overlooking the men below.
 Surprised that nobody had apparently noticed that she was a woman, she stated, "I had a good disguise."
 Bonnema continued to dress in coveralls during her subsequent work in the tunnel so as not to attract attention.

+In November 2023, CDOT opened an updated operations center and new garage bays at the tunnels.